 Dr. Lucia Anderson and her husband established this award to show appreciation to the Art Department for the classes offered by the Department of Art and Art History.
 The award money is to be used by a Studio Art undergraduate student to learn more about art by traveling or securing art supplies that the student could not otherwise afford.
 The Anderson is awarded at a minimum of $400.

 2003: Molly Campbell

 2001: Patrick Currin

 1999: Nathan Lankford

 1996: Ann Gregory-Bepler, Mace Drouillard

-Named for UNC-CH graduate and world-renowned fashion designer Alexander Julian, this award is made to a student whose work exhibits a “high standard of design.”
+Named for UNC-CH graduate and world-renowned fashion designer Alexander Julian, The Julian Prize is awarded to a student whose work exhibits a “high standard of design.”
 In selecting the winner of this prize, the faculty interprets the term “design” liberally as it relates to the appropriate consideration and integration of formal concerns and artisanship with the content of the student’s work.
 The recipient of this award is considered to be one of the Department’s best students and is honored at the Chancellor’s Awards ceremony in the spring.

 2006: Jody Elizabeth Cedzidlo